 Prevent damage to the power cord by providing sufficient clearance around and under the unit.
 Do not use a power cord that shows cracks or exposed wires.
 Power cords that have been severely worn or damaged must be replaced with original manufacturer parts and only by an authorized technician.
-This section applies to all Everest products.
-Use according to the described and intended functions.
-Warranty is void if these guidelines are not met.
+Use your Everest product according to its intended functions.
+Warranty is void if the following guidelines are not met.